sebastianbergmann/phpunit/tests/README.md

 * `./phpunit --testsuite unit` will run all tests from `tests/unit`
 * `./phpunit --testsuite end-to-end` will run all tests from `tests/end-to-end` (except the PHAR-specific tests)
 * `ant phar-snapshot run-phar-specific-tests` will build a PHAR and run the PHAR-specific tests
-* `./tools/psalm --config=.psalm/static-analysis.xml` will run the static analysis of PHPUnit's API using Psalm